 This stage covers a lot of small details.
 When they lay the sheetrock has and no significant electrical wiring changes can take place now.
 They temporarily add receptacles in locations like the garage to allow convenient entrance and exit from the house.

 Temperature control systems are installed in addition to a few lights and switches.
-These are expected to be damaged by sheetrock mud and paint, so installation is only temporarily.
+These are expected to be damaged by sheetrock mud and paint, so installation is only temporary.
 This stage can usually be completed in one day.

 Stage 4 – The Finish